mdcramer/mdcramer.github.io/_apple-2-blog/recover.md

 date: 2023-06-11
 ---

 As mentioned in [Bringing the clunker back to life](/apple-2-blog/revive/), the original motivation was to resurrect a [game](https://mortalwayfare.com/in-the-beginning-there-was-basic/) that I wrote in high school.
-I was obsessed with the game [Ultima](https://en.wikipedia.org/wiki/Ultima_(series)), beginning with [The First Age of Darkness](https://en.wikipedia.org/wiki/Ultima_I:_The_First_Age_of_Darkness), and so spent countless hours developing my own version.
+I was obsessed with [Ultima](https://en.wikipedia.org/wiki/Ultima_(series)), beginning with [The First Age of Darkness](https://en.wikipedia.org/wiki/Ultima_I:_The_First_Age_of_Darkness), and so spent countless hours developing my own version.

 The game logic was written in BASIC but this was much too slow for the graphics.
 Therefore, I convinced my parents to drive me to a remote bookstore to pick up a book on Apple ][ assembly (there were not a lot of resources in those early days) and then taught myself how to develop assembly subroutines that could be called from BASIC.
 I had a 2D array which I used as a map and then moved [hand-crafted images](https://mortalwayfare.com/remnant-from-the-past/) directly to the graphics memory as the character moved around.
 This already difficult process was more complicated by the fact the computer's graphics memory was interleaved and the Apple CPU didn't have a multiply command.
 Fortunately, the book offered a routine that would accomplish this with bit shifting and addition.

+>Side note: After all these years, only today did I [learn](https://en.wikipedia.org/wiki/Ultima_I:_The_First_Age_of_Darkness#Development_and_release) that [Richard Garriott](https://en.wikipedia.org/wiki/Richard_Garriott) (aka Lord British) coded Ultima in BASIC while his friend Ken Arnold "wrote code in [assembly language](https://en.wikipedia.org/wiki/Assembly_language "Assembly language") for the tile-based graphics system, the first game in the genre to do so."

 To this day I'm pretty proud of this little piece of computer wizardry and would love to see it again.